Recording and Sound Design

 Recording Magazine: Featured contributor since 1999.
 Articles about binaural sound, stereo microphones, headphone monitoring, radio signal processing, recording equipment tests and audio software evaluations.

 Professional Associations: Member, Historical Committee of the Audio Engineering Society.
 Engineer for direct-to-disc and live-to-2-track digital recording sessions at the 2001 and 2003 AES conventions.
-Committee Member, New York chapter of the AES.
-Historical presenter at the 2007 AES convention.
+Chairman, New York chapter of the AES, 2009-2010.
+(Chairman emeritus, 2010-2011.)
+Historical presenter at the 2007, 2009, 2011 and 2013 AES conventions in New York City.

 Contact Robert Auld